Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Related Work

 \section{Related Work}

 \fi

-In this section, we discuss related work corresponding to pruning in (Bayesian) neural networks and compare these methods to our approach.
+In this section, we discuss related work corresponding to pruning in BNNs and compare these methods to our approach.
 However, before doing so, we provide motivation for our commitment to variational inference in Section~\ref{sec:inference}.

 \ifIEEE